Dee Caffari: Background

 On 20 November 2005, she set off on her attempt to single-handedly circumnavigate the world against the prevailing winds and currents.
 She finished on 18 May 2006, at 17:55pm, after 178 days at sea.
 Her voyage was sponsored by Aviva.

 In January 2007 Caffari announced that she would be taking part in the 2008/09 – Vendée Globe singlehanded round the world yacht race, again sponsored by Aviva.
 In March 2007 she announced a technical partnership with Mike Golding to allow both the British entries in the Vendée Globe to work together.

 In December 2007 she had to be rescued by Royal Navy frigate HMS Northumberland after dismasting in severe weather off northwest Spain whilst competing singlehanded in the Transat Ecover B2B Race.

 In 2011, she and the Catalan sailor Anna Corbella i Jordi, returned from sailing around the world in the Barcelona World Race.
 Anna Corbella became the first Spaniard to do so and she was to join Dee and Ellen MacArthur as the first three women to sail and circumnavigate the world non-stop twice.

 She was a guest skipper on Maidens global voyage in 2018 in support of The Maiden Factor Foundation.

 Role within the Community

-Dee has been an enthusiastic supporter of charities such as Toe in The Water (using competitive sailing to re-inspire injured servicemen), and Sail 4 Cancer.
+Dee Caffari has been an enthusiastic supporter of charities such as Toe in The Water (using competitive sailing to re-inspire injured servicemen), and Sail 4 Cancer.

-Between 2011 - 2023 Dee was the patron of the charity Gosport and Fareham Inshore Rescue Service which is an independent lifeboat station based in Stokes Bay local to where Dee Caffari lives.
+Between 2011 - 2023 she was the patron of the charity Gosport and Fareham Inshore Rescue Service which is an independent lifeboat station based in Stokes Bay local to where Dee Caffari lives.

-Dee Caffari also sits on the Operations Board of the Royal National Lifeboat Institution, and is an Honorary Commander in the Royal Navy.
+In 2012, Caffari was made Honorary Commander RNR in the Royal Navy.

 In 2018 she became the first Chair the World Sailing Trust a World Sailing initiative looking at Marine Health, Youth Development and Access.

 In 2021 she was BRIT Ambassador championing the BRIT 2021 Challenge a mental health charity.